 True to its name, HBO has always aimed to bring the box office into people’s homes.
-That is easier than ever thanks to the network’s twin streaming services — HBO Go and HBO Now.
+That is easier than ever thanks to the network’s twin streaming services, HBO Go and HBO Now, both of which offer a wealth of new content each month.
 At any given time, the service offers hundreds of films, from obscure documentaries to summer blockbusters — but not all of them necessarily qualify as “great.”
 If you feel like streaming a movie and don’t want to waste your time on dreck, we’ve rounded up the best movies on HBO.

 After the success of 7 Days in Hell, a mockumentary about a legendary tennis match between two fictional idiots, the Andy Samberg-led team earned a second go-round via HBO.
 The result?
 Tour de Pharmacy, a similar story that spoofs the Tour de France by focusing on competitors’ use of performance-enhancing substances in the early 1980s.
 Samberg returns to play Nigerian rider Marty Hass, while Orlando Bloom, Freddie Highmore, Daveed Diggs, and John Cena appear as the other made-up competitors on whom the film is focused.
 Tour is filled with classic slapstick comedy, and the concept is bolstered by the inclusion of several veteran actors — we won’t spoil the hilarious surprises here — who play the “modern-day” versions of the film’s protagonists.
 Lance Armstrong’s cameo doesn’t hurt, either.